gsanjeev432/Camouflage-Object-Detection/README.md

 # Camouflage-Object-Detection
-Camouflage Object Detection in moving person in videos
+Camouflage Object Detection for moving person in videos